StRmStMo/SRM/SRM_fig2.16/README.md

 Datafile :

 Example :
-- 'QQ plots for simulated samples of standard normal distribution and exponential distribution.'
+- 'Q-Q-Normal-Plots for simulated samples of standard normal distribution and exponential distribution.'

 ```